ccache/ccache/CONTRIBUTING.md

 * Please add test cases for your new changes if applicable.
 * Please follow the ccache's code style (see the section below).
-* Ccache allows the separate development of a backend process which connects to a remote storage and propogates requests from ccache to it.
+* Ccache allows the separate development of a backend process which connects to a remote storage and propagates requests from ccache to it.
 If you wish to implement a backend process have a look in `doc/REMOTE_STORAGE.md`.

 ## Commit message conventions